GEOGRAPHIC INFORMATION SYSTEMS (GIS)

 Once you have installed the MapGuide software you may find the following files useful:

-- Basic property line dimensions can be found here:
+- Basic property lines and atlas sheets can be found here:

 ASSESSOR'S PARCEL MAPS (APM)

 If you know your Assessor's Parcel Number(APN) you can view the APM by downloading the APM books available here.